ranvis/php-ext-cbor/README.md

   `"\t"` to use a single tab character.

 - `'space'` (default: `true`; values: `bool`)
-  Whether to insert a space character after separator to improve readability.
+  Whether to insert a space character after separators to improve readability.

 - `'byte_space'` (default: `0`; values: `0`..`63`)
   Add space for every 1/2/4/8/16/32 bytes of `byte string`.